Gxj030607great/Nonlinear-Drivers-of-Land-Carbon-Sources-and-Sinks-with-Spatial-Effects-by-ExplainableGeoML/README.md

    `python shap_interaction.py`
    Analyse SHAP interaction values for two specified variables, fit GAM curves grouped by a third variable, and calculate intersection points.

+4. **SHAP Interaction**
+   `gam_utils.py`
+   This module provides a set of standalone functions for fitting Generalised Additive Models (GAMs), locating the points where partial dependence curves intersect the line y=0 (threshold points), merging thresholds that are too close together, and calculating confidence intervals for threshold points using the bootstrap method.
+This module can be used independently and does not require GeoShapley.
+Simply import and call it in your script:

+from gam_utils import fit_gam, find_thresholds, bootstrap_gam_thresholds, compute_gam_r2_pvalue

 ## Configuration Modifications

 All adjustable parameters (year, features, model parameters, etc.) are defined in `config.py` or in the constants section at the top of each script.
 Modify them as required.